 All the shareholders with "legal capacity" must have signed elections (there are special rules for trusts).
 An election is required if there is a new shareholder (including a new trustee for a trust shareholder), and also other election rules to comply with.

-There are restrictions on:

-- Who can be an owner (directly or indirectly). - · How many owners are allowed. - How much foreign-sourced income can be earned. - Investments in foreign companies /investments - How to treat a QC dividend when received by a trust owner.
+There are restrictions on who can be an owner (directly or indirectly); how many owners are allowed; how much foreign-sourced income can be earned; investments in foreign companies /investments; how to treat a QC dividend when received by a trust owner.
+There is also a "minimum shareholder continuity" rule.